João Palhinha: International career

 Palhinha represented Portugal at under-18, under-19 and under-20 levels.
+He participated in the 2014 UEFA European Under-19 Championship, where his team finished second.

-In March 2021 he was called up to the full side for the first time, for 2022 FIFA World Cup qualifiers against Azerbaijan, Luxembourg and Serbia.
+In March 2021, Palhinha was called up to the full side for the first time, for 2022 FIFA World Cup qualifiers against Azerbaijan, Luxembourg and Serbia.
 He won his first cap in the match with the first adversary, replacing Rúben Neves late into the 1–0 victory in Turin.
 He scored his first goal in the same phase, closing the 3–1 away win over Luxembourg.

 Being selected for UEFA Euro 2020, Palhinha appeared against France in the group stage (2–2) and Belgium in the round of 16 (1–0 loss).
-In November 2022, he was named in the final squad for the World Cup finals in Qatar.
+In November 2022, he was named in the final squad for the World Cup finals in Qatar, playing all three group-phase matches in an eventual quarter-final exit to Morocco.